ibm-cloud-docs/cis/cli/cli-domain-settings.md

 **OPTIONS**

-   `-f value, --feature value`      The Domain feature to get Valid values are as follow:
+   `-f, --feature value`      The Domain feature to get Valid values are as follow:

                                "always_use_https":
                                    Redirect all requests with scheme "http" to "https".
 This applies to all http requests to the domain.